Google business profile optimization: how to do it in 2024 [13 ranking steps]

 - Remind customers that reviews will help you improve your services, so it is also they who will benefit from sharing their feedback.

-- Create a reviews page on your business website and make it easy for people to write a review.
+- Create a review page on your business website and make it easy for people to write a review.

 - Respond to reviews on a timely basis.
 Whether it is a positive or negative review, your response will show that you hear what your customers are saying and that you care.
-This will not only help improve your relevance but will also help in customer engagement.
+This will not only help improve your relevance but also increase customer engagement.

 9. Business description